2binfree/Hydrator/README.md

 ```
     var_dump($user->toArray());
 ```
-And you can hydrate your object with an array : You can block the property usage and force method usage with :
+And you can hydrate your object with an array :

 ```
     $user->hydrate([